Guide

 return df

-Step 2: Standardize Headers and Data Types
+Step 2: Standardize headers and types

 Python